SquareBracketAssociates/SqueakByExample-english/Morphic/examples/ReadMe.txt

+I added DieMorph to the SqueakSource project, and added some trivial tests to check that now errors are thrown.

+- on
+2008-05-08

+--
 I started fixing bus in the CrossMorph Example, and created a Monticello Project with the new code.
 It's in the SqueakByExample project on SqueakSource.

 MCHttpRepository